kitindi/react-api-requests/README.md

   export default App;
   ```

-  That all you need to get started.
+  That is all you need to get started.
 Feel free to clone the repository and use it for your own purposes.

   If you find any issue or typo, kindly feel free to raise it so we can continue to improve the documentation.